 — Donna (age 36) from Miami, Florida, USA

-Not everyone saved money in honourable ways.
-While we don’t condone this type of behaviours, we do applaud people’s honesty in sharing their stories with us.
+Not everyone saved money in honorable ways.
+While we don’t condone these behaviors, we do applaud people’s honesty in sharing their stories with us.

 18. “This was not my proudest moment but here goes.
 A few years ago, when I just got out of a relationship and worked part-time, my best friend set me up with a coworker who was really interested in me.

 Frankly, I had zero romantic interest in him, but he would always offer to take me out to dinner at fancy restaurants and let me order whatever I wanted.
 So I would order large portions of dishes, ate some, and took the rest to go.

 I stopped talking to him about 3 months later because I still did not develop any feelings for him, but I probably saved about $900 on food, thanks to him.”